Re‑elect Gian‑Carlo Carra for Ward 9. Together we can create our best future.

 We must continue to put in the hard work (because great cities take work!).
 As we look toward our best future, we must keep building a city that is modeled on the success and diversity of Ward 9’s great neighbourhoods to ensure an economic and social recovery that is just, fair and for everyone.

-Covid-19 has revealed and deepened the inequity in our city.
+Covid-19 has revealed and deepened the inequity in Ward 9 and across our city.
 People of colour, women and our most vulnerable have been the hardest hit.
-I will fight to ensure that racial justice, equity and opportunity for all are at the centre of my work on Council—as we rebuild an economy and a city for everyone.
+I will fight to ensure that racial justice, equity and opportunity for all are at the centre of my work on Calgary City Council—as we rebuild an economy and a city for everyone.
 Together, we can choose a future that focuses on building a just city.

-I will continue to prioritize climate action and sustainability in all of Council’s decision making.
-From continued work on our flood and drought protection plan to creating walkable, bikeable and active neighborhoods.
+I will continue to prioritize climate action and sustainability in all of Calgary City Council’s decision making.
+From continued work on our flood and drought protection plan to creating walkable, bikeable and active neighborhoods throughout Ward 9 and across the city.
 I’m committed to healthy neighborhoods and a healthy planet.

 Get on my lawn!
 It’s not clutter if it convinces your neighbour to vote for Ward 9’s best future and for a better city that focuses on justice, equity and opportunities for everyone.